Type XIV submarine

 The Type XIV U-boat was designed to supply other U-boats, being the only submarine tenders built which were not surface ships.
 It was nicknamed in German the "Milchkuh/Milchkühe (pl.)"
-(English: milk cows).
+(English: milk cow).

 Design

 The Type XIV was based on the Type IXD long-range U-boat design, but with a shorter and deeper hull.
 The boats had a displacement of 1688 t when at the surface and 1932 t while submerged.
 The U-boats had a total length of 67.10 m, a pressure hull length of 48.51 m, a beam of 9.35 m, a height of 11.70 m, and a draught of 6.51 m.

 The Type XIV received the same powerplants as the Type VIIC : two Germaniawerft F46 supercharged four-stroke, six-cylinder diesel engines producing a total of 3200 bhp for use while surfaced, two Siemens-Schuckert 2 GU 345/38-8 double-acting electric motors producing a total of 750 PS for use while submerged.
 They had two shafts and two propellers.

 Since the cargo of Type XIV was mainly lightweight fuel, it was possible to assign more weight to the pressure hull, and instead of the usual 18.5 mm thick steel, 21.5 mm was used which resulted in a higher maximum diving depth of 240 m.

 The submarines had a maximum surface speed of 14.4–14.9 kn and a maximum submerged speed of 6.2 kn.
 When submerged, the boats could operate for 120 nmi at 2 kn; when surfaced, they could travel 12350 nmi at 10 kn.

 The boats were not fitted with torpedo tubes nor deck guns.
 The only armament carried was for defense, consisting of two 3.7 cm SK C/30 anti-aircraft guns with 2500 rounds as well as a 2 cm C/30 gun with 3,000 rounds.

 The boats had a complement of fifty-three.